Home / Advanced, General, & Cosmetic Dentistry / TMJ

-Temporomandibular disorder (TMJ, TMJD or TMD) is a painful disorder with many symptoms that affects the temporomandibular joint, an area that includes the hinge jaw joint (the bridge for the lower jaw or mandible).
-It also affects the temporal bone of the skull located in front of each ear, as well as the muscles surrounding the jaw and the jaw itself.
+Temporomandibular disorder (TMJ or TMD) is a painful disorder with many symptoms that affects the temporomandibular joint, an area that includes the jaw joint, the temporal bone of the skull (located in front of each ear), as well as the muscles surrounding the jaw and the jaw itself.

-This area of the face contributes to chewing, bite (occlusion) and jaw movement.
-Therefore, TMJ disorder compromises jaw flexibility and may cause pain at rest or during common movements such as talking, chewing and yawning.
+These areas of the head and face contribute to chewing/bite (occlusion) and all jaw movements.
+Therefore, TMJ disorder compromises jaw movement and may cause pain at rest or during common actions, such as talking, chewing, and yawning.

 Symptoms can vary and include: